rbw/pysnow/docs/usage/client.rst

 Setting Query Parameters
 ------------------------
-You can use the default_payload to set query parameters.
-This example returns names from fields with linked tables
+You can use a default_payload dictionary to set query parameters.
+This example returns names from fields with linked tables, instead of the standard URL for ServiceNow dot walking.

 .. code-block:: python